varlardohaeris/emacs-archives/gnu/nhexl-mode-readme.txt

 - it overrides C-u to use hexadecimal, so you can do C-u a 4 C-f to advance by #xa4 characters.

-Even though the hex addresses displayed by this mode aren't actually part of the buffer's text (contrary to hexl-mode, for example), you can search them with Isearch.
+Even though the hex addresses and hex data displayed by this mode aren't actually part of the buffer's text (contrary to hexl-mode, for example, they're only added to the display), you can search them with Isearch, according to nhexl-isearch-hex-addresses and nhexl-isearch-hex-bytes.

 Known bugs: